FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - 0x4
      - 0xc
      - The maximum number of bytes that the TL can occupy.
 Any entry producer must check if there is sufficient space before adding an entry to the list.
 Firmware can resize and/or relocate the TL and update this field accordingly, provided that the TL requirements are respected.
 This field must be a multiple of 8.

+   * - flags
+     - 0x4
+     - 0x10
+     - Flags word.
+See below for contents.

+   * - reserved
+     - 0x4
+     - 0x14
+     - Reserved word.
+Must be set to 0 or ignored.

+TL Flags
+^^^^^^^^

+The TL flags word is intended to signal properties relating to the TL as a whole.
+Future flag values may be added according to the rules of the `version` field.

+.. list-table:: Flags
+   :widths: 2 2 8

+   * - Bit
+     - Name
+     - Description

+   * - 31:0
+     - unused
+     - Reserved for future use.
+Must be 0 or ignored.

 .. _sec_tl_entry_hdr: